 Although expats have traditionally settled in areas north of the Han River in Seoul, the expat community has increasingly found itself settling in all areas of Seoul.
 Despite this, some areas north of the Han River still remain more popular with expats than others and Itaewon, Hannam-dong and Ichon-dong remain areas with some of the largest expat communities.

 Itaewon-dong is an area close to the US Army Base in Seoul which has resulted in the neighbourhood being filled with Western restaurants, shops and English-language services and amenities.
 This neighbourhood has one of the largest expat communities in South Korea.

 Itaewon-dong is a hilly region with a range of affordable accommodation options available.
 Expats can choose between apartments, villas and large houses with gardens.
 The area also has good access to public transport and a variety of excellent schools.

-This is another popular expat area, mainly because it is very close to Itaewon-dong and the US Army Base.
+This is another popular expat area, mainly because it's very close to Itaewon-dong and the US Army Base.
 Many English language teachers settle in Haebangchon-dong and the community is quite multicultural.

 Ichon-dong in Yongsan-gu has a large community of Japanese expats and is known as “Little Tokyo”.
 There are many authentic Japanese restaurants in this area.
 There is also an abundance of apartment complexes, making it a convenient place to look for accommodation.

 Hannam-dong is a popular residential area for diplomats to settle.
-It is close to the expat hub of Itaewon and is made up of the UN Village and a residential neighbourhood.
+It's close to the expat hub of Itaewon and is made up of the UN Village and a residential neighbourhood.
 Hannam-dong is quite exclusive and the houses are large and luxurious.
 The accommodation in the area consists mainly of free-standing homes, but some apartments are available.
 Hannam-dong is only 45 minutes away from the Seoul International School and there are two English pre-schools in the neighbourhood.
 There is also a school bus service to most of the international schools in the area.